saiffardin/movie-search-portal/README.md

     - top rated movies
     - upcoming movies
 2. In landing page each category of movies is a collection of eight movies with a *view all* button at the end.
-3. Clicking on the *view all* button, will redirect the user to a new page.
+3. Clicking on the *view all* button -
+    - will redirect the user to a new page.
-4. The contents of this page depends on the category the user has clicked upon.
+    - contents of this page depends on the category the user has clicked upon.
 5. User can view all the movies through pagination.
-6. Each movie has a *Show Movie Details* button.
+6. In that page each movie has -
+    - a *Show Movie Details* button.
-7. By clicking this button user can see movie's detail information.
+    - by clicking this button user can see movie's detail information.
 6. User can also search for movies within the current page.
 7. User can search through movies based on these 3 filters:
     - *movie name*